David Parker Ray: Arrest and investigation

-Police identified another victim, Kelli Garrett (also called Kelli Van Cleave), from a videotape which dated from 1996.
+Police identified another victim, Kelli Garrett, from a videotape which dated from 1996.
 Garrett was found alive in Colorado after police identified her from a tattoo on her ankle.
 She testified that she had gotten in a fight with her husband and decided to spend the night playing pool with friends.
-Ray's daughter, Jesse, who knew Garrett, took her to the Blu-Water Saloon in Truth Or Consequences, New Mexico, and may have drugged the beer she was drinking.
-She offered Garrett a ride home but instead took Garrett to her father’s house.
+Ray's daughter, Jesse, who knew Garrett, took her to the Blu-Water Saloon in Truth Or Consequences, and may have drugged the beer she was drinking.
+She offered Garrett a ride home but instead took Garrett to her father's house.
 Garrett said she endured two days of torture before Ray drove her back to her home.
 Ray told her husband that he had found the woman incoherent on a beach.
-Her husband did not believe that she could not remember where she had been and Garrett said she did not know what to tell police and so did not contact them.
+Her husband did not believe that she could not remember where she had been and Garrett said she did not know what to tell the police and so did not contact them.
 Her husband sued for divorce and Garrett moved to Colorado.
 She was later interviewed on Cold Case Files about her ordeal.

-The Federal Bureau of Investigation sent 100 agents to examine Ray's property and surroundings, but no identifiable human remains were found.
+The FBI sent one hundred agents to examine Ray's property and surroundings, but no identifiable human remains were found.

-To prevent women from reporting the assaults, Ray drugged them in an attempt to induce amnesia.
-He made a tape recording of himself telling one woman that the drugs were "sodium pentothal and phenobarbital [sic]".

 While awaiting trial, Ray spoke to FBI profilers and said that he was fascinated by the kidnapping of Colleen Stan and other sexually motivated kidnappings.
 The FBI had spoken to Ray as early as 1989 in connection with his business manufacturing and selling bondage-related sexual devices.

 Trials and aftermath

 A judge ruled that the cases for crimes against Cynthia Vigil, Angelica Montano, and Kelli Garrett would be severed, meaning that Ray would be tried for each separately.
 Prosecutors said this damaged their case as each woman's story would otherwise have corroborated and bolstered the others' accounts.
-The judge also ruled much of the evidence found in the trailer during the 1999 raid could not be admitted in the Garrett or Montano cases.
+The judge also ruled much of the evidence found in the trailer during the 1999 raid could not be admitted in the Garrett or Montano cases, including Ray's audio tape in which he gave detailed descriptions of his abducting and torturing habits.
 The first trial, for crimes against Kelli Garrett, resulted in a mistrial after two jurors said they found her story unbelievable.
-Ray’s defense was that the sex trailer was part of Ray’s fantasy life and any sex was consensual.
+Ray's defense was that the sex trailer was part of Ray's fantasy life and any sex was consensual.
 After a retrial, Ray was convicted on all 12 counts.